JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 }
 ```

 Function pointers can be useful for a number of things, in this example, we're using them to map a platform specific implementation to a variable we can access in our main body of code.
 This makes it much easier to port applications to other platforms later on.
-For example, we can create a struct called `platform` which stores all neccessary platform function pointers and application data.
+For example, we can create a struct called `platform` which stores all necessary platform function pointers and application data.
 Then use the data on that struct throughout our program.
-Now any changes we make to the `platform` struct, and the functions it points to will just work when we assign new implmentations for a different platform.
+Now any changes we make to the `platform` struct, and the functions it points to will just work when we assign new implementations for a different platform.

 ### Considerations when using pointers
 One of the things I like about pointers in C is they don't restrict you.
 As long as the types match, the code will compile and run.
 It will even allow you to interpret a variable as if it's another type entirely.

-This does open the door to runtime errors if you don't have a gameplan, if the pointer is not assigned (`0`), or if it points to memory the application shouldn't have access to.
+This does open the door to runtime errors if you don't have a game plan, if the pointer is not assigned (`0`), or if it points to memory the application shouldn't have access to.
 Then you try and dereference it, the program will crash.
 Due to memory security, if you were able to set a pointer to a space in memory that is in use by your OS, then use it to modify that memory.
 You could cause unexpected behaviour across your system, and not just contained to your application.
 Malicious programmers could also exploit this to modify your OS to allow remote access.
 As a result your OS just won't allow you to read or write memory that it takes ownership of.

 C and C++ however, are generally considered "memory unsafe" which means that there is no checking if you're trying to access a memory address outside the bounds of the memory allocation you asked for.
 This is somewhat a double edged sword, with less rules, you're able to do more with pointers, however it can lead to bugs.
 For example, if you create a pointer and assign it the memory address of a value.
 If that value stops existing for whatever reason, and you try to modify the data through the pointer.
 You'll now modify whatever took it's place in memory.
 Causing undefined behaviour in your application, potentially leading to a crash.
 These issues are pretty hard to track down since the errors they produce will often be entirely unrelated to the actually issue that caused them.